sunfounder/ezblock3/docs/source/programming_page.rst

+.. _programming_block:

 Programming Page
 ==========================

 When you write code (create new project, edit example, edit your personal project), you will enter the Programming Page.
 Shown here is the programming interface in blockly language.
-For programming in python language, please see :ref:`Python Programming Page`.
+For programming in python language, please see :ref:`programming_python`.

 .. image:: img/sp210805_143809.png